andy4thehuynh/andy4thehuynh.github.io/content/blog/understand-javscript-data-tags-with-me.md

 +++
-draft = false
 author = "Andy Huynh"
+categories = ["Rails"]
 date = "2016-05-18T16:28:14-08:00"
-title = "Data Attributes in Rails helpers"
+title = "Understand Javascript Data Tags With Me" description = "Data Attributes in Rails helpers" type = "post"
 +++

 I was given the task of creating a copy to clipboard button for readonly inputs.
 This feature would be omnipresent in the codebase, a great candidate for a helper.
 The trickiness came when implementing attributes without values in Rails helpers.